shanudjn/shahazad-blog/content/blog/LinkedIn-Scraping/index.md

     });
 }
 ```
-What the above code does is it selects the profile links with the help of the selectors and add it to an array named links.
+What the above code does is that it selects the profile links with the help of the selectors and adds it to an array named links.
 Then we make a function call to the above function.
 Add the following lines into the main code<br/>
 ```var data = await getDataFromPage();```